 Success in a cumulative subject, like Latin or math, requires constant review.
-Most students forget quite a bit over the summer, so it is important to review with your flashcards this summer.

-Summer is also a great time to master what you may have only partially learned during the school year.
+This summer is a great time to review all of the grammar and vocabulary you have learned over the last four years.
 You can work on putting your Latin knowledge, which may be a little shaky, into your permanent memory.
-It will make your Latin study so much more pleasant to have complete mastery over vocabulary and grammar when you begin your last year of the Form Series this fall.
-You will be given an ungraded assessment the first day of school to see if all your Latin knowledge is fresh in your mind.
+It will make your Latin study so much more pleasant to have complete mastery over vocabulary and grammar when you begin Caesar next fall.
+You will be given an ungraded assessment the first day of school to see if your Latin knowledge is fresh in your mind.

 On the back is a suggested schedule for flashcard review.
-If you have lost your First, Second, or Third Form flashcards you can purchase additional sets at school.
+If you have lost any of your four sets of flashcards from the Form Series you can purchase additional sets at school.